fa-rimi/study-buddy/README.md

 ### In The Future
+1. Fix user authorization and authentication
-1. Work on relational data so multiple users can have unique dictionaries
+2. Work on relational data so multiple users can have unique dictionaries
-2. Tag feature - user can add max 3 tags to each word
+3. Tag feature - user can add max 3 tags to each word
-3. Multiple dictionary per user capability
+4. Multiple dictionary per user capability
-4. Home Page will have a digital planner
+5. Home Page will have a digital planner
-5. ChatBot
+6. ChatBot